cornerstonejs/cornerstone3D/packages/docs/docs/core-installation.md

 // See: `/examples/helpers/WADORSHeaderProvider`
 import WADORSHeaderProvider from './WADORSHeaderProvider'
 // ~~ This project's rendering library
-import { registerImageLoader } from 'vtkjs-viewport'
+import { imageLoader } from 'vtkjs-viewport'

 // Add our metadata provider at a very high priority cornerstone.metaData.addProvider(